 Full details of our tour terms and conditions.

-The cost is of this trip varies, depending on the number of people, and also the services included.
-We can provide a licenced tour guide to hike with you and explain all the history and culture of Jordan on the way, or a local bedouin just to show you the route.
+The cost is of this trip varies depending on the number of people and also the services included.
+Usually, we like to provide an expert-licensed tour guide to hike with you and explain all the history and culture of Jordan on the way.
+Also we can hire a local bedouin from to show you the route.
 There are various options for accommodation on route, from basic wilderness camping, to transfers out to camps and even 5-star hotels.
 Please get in touch with us and we can discuss creating the best tour for you.

 Recent customer reviews on TripAdvisor: